xdividr/dreamcloud-docs/styleguide.rst

 Eliminating superfluous content and adding navigational queues greatly aids your audience in accomplishing this goal as quickly as possible.
-No one wants to read more than they have to, especially if they're under pressure to setup a new install or fix a problem.
+No one wants to read more than they have to, especially if they're under pressure to set up a new install or fix a problem.

 When reviewing a long paragraph of two or more sentences, ask yourself the following questions: